adamantine-sim/adamantine/joss/paper.md

 # Simulated Physics

-## Thermal Simulation
+## Thermal simulation
-We solve the heat equation with change of phases: powder $\Rightarrow$ liquid, solid $\Rightarrow$ liquid, and liquid $\Rightarrow$ solid.
-The simulation requires the presence of a "mushy" zone, i.e., the liquidus and the solidus are different.
-This is generally the case for alloys.
-The following boundary conditions are implemented: adiabatic, convective, and radiative.
+`Adamantine` solves an anisotropic version of standard continuum heat transfer model used in additive manufacturing simulations [@Megahed2016,@KELLER2017244].
+The model includes the change of phases between powder, liquid, and solid and accounts for latent heat release for melting/solidification phase transformations.
+The model assumes the presence of a "mushy" zone, i.e., the liquidus and the solidus are different, as is generally the case for alloys.
+The heat input by the laser, electron beam, electric-arc, or other process-specific heat source is introduced using a volumetric source term [@Goldak1984,@KNAPP2023111904].
+Adiabatic, convective, and radiative boundary conditions are implemented, with the option to combine convective and radiative boundary conditions.

-## Mechanical Simulation
+## Mechanical simulation
-We solve an elasto-plastic problem.
-The plastic model is the linear combination of the isotropic and kinematic hardening describe in [@borja2013].
+`Adamantine` can perform elasto-plastic simulations.
+The plastic model is the linear combination of the isotropic and kinematic hardening described in [@borja2013].
 This allows us to model both the change in yield stress and the Bauschinger effect.

-## Thermomechanical Simulation
+## Thermomechanical simulation
-We solve the thermomechanical problem where the thermal and the mechanical simulations are coupled.
-In this case, we have an extra term in the mechanial simulation which takes into account the thermal expansion of the material [@fung2001].
+Thermomechanical simulations in `adamantine` are performed with one-way coupling from the temperature evolution to the mechanical evolution.
+We neglect the effect of demoformation on the thermal simulation.
+An extra term in the mechanical simulation accounts fosr the eigenstrain assosciated with by thermal expansion of the material [@fung2001,@Megahed2016].
-We assume a one-way coupling and neglect the effect of the deformation on the thermal simulation.

 # Data Assimilation
-Data assimilation "is the approximation of a true state of some physical system at a given time by combining time-distributed observations with a dynamic model in an optimal way" [@da2016]. `Adamantine` leverages this technique to enhance the precision of its simulations.
+Data assimilation "is the approximation of a true state of some physical system at a given time by combining time-distributed observations with a dynamic model in an optimal way" [@da2016]. `Adamantine` leverages this technique to enhance the accuracy of simulations during and after prints with in-situ characterization.
+It also ties the simulation results to the particular events (e.g. resulting for stocastic processes) for a specific print.

-We have implemented a data assimilation algorithm called the Ensemble Kalman Filter (EnKF).
-This statistical technique seamlessly combines the simulation's predictions with experimental data.
-EnKF requires to perform an ensemble of simulations with slightly different input simulations.
-These EnKF ensemble simulations are done inside a unique instance of `adamantine`.
-This allows experimental data from IR cameras and thermocouples ton be assimilated in order to provide insight into the actual AM process.
+We have implemented a data assimilation algorithm called the Ensemble Kalman Filter (EnKF) [@da2016].
+This statistical technique incorporates experimental observations into a simulation to provide the best estimate (in the Bayesian sense) of the state of the system that reflects uncertainties from both data sources.
+EnKF requires to perform an ensemble of simulations with slightly different input model parameters and/or initial conditions.
+The EnKF calculation and the coordination of simulations of ensemble members are done from inside `adamantine`.

 # Algorithmic Choices

+## Time integration
+`Adamantine` includes several options for time integration methods that it inherits from the deal.II library [@dealII95].
+These are: forward Euler, 3rd order explicit Runge-Kutta, 4th order explicit Runge-Kutta, backward Euler, implicit midpoint, Crank-Nicolson, and singly diagonally implicit Runge-Kutta.

-## Matrix-free
+## Matrix-free finite element formulation
-We have made the choice of using explicit time-stepping schemes and thus, it is necessary to perform each time step efficiently.
-Since a time step correspond to the evaluation of an operator, we use a matrix-free technique [@kronbichler2012].
-This technique avoids explicitly storing the full system matrix, which becomes computationally expensive for higher-degree finite elements.
-Instead, `adamantine` calculates the operator's action directly, significantly reducing computational cost compared to traditional matrix-vector multiplication.
+`Adamantine` uses a variable-order finite element spatial discretization with a matrix-free approach [@kronbichler2012].
+This approach calculates the action of an operator directly, rather than explicitly storing the full (sparse) system matrix.
+This matrix-free approach significantly reduces computational cost, especially for higher-degree finite elements.
+The matrix-free method also leads to a diagonal mass matrix, which facilitates low-overhead explicit time stepping -- important since explicit methods are performant for additive manufacturing simulations due to the small time steps needed to resolve the heat source motion.

 ## MPI support
 While mechanical and thermomechanical simulations are limited to serial